 Representing adjustable fixtures and fittings for varying needs

 3D rendering enables architects to represent adjustable fixtures and fittings to cater to varying needs.
-This can include adjustable-height countertops, sinks, and shelving that can be easily modified to accommodate individuals of different heights or mobility levels.
-The rendering can demonstrate how these adjustable features promote independence and usability for all users, regardless of their abilities.
+This can include adjustable height countertops, sinks, and shelving that can be easily changed to accommodate individuals of different heights or mobility levels.
+The rendering can show how these adjustable features promote independence and usability for all users, regardless of their abilities.

 Demonstrating multi-sensory elements for individuals with sensory impairments

-Architectural rendering can effectively demonstrate multi-sensory elements incorporated into the design.
-This can include features such as visual cues, tactile surfaces, contrasting colors, and auditory aids that assist individuals with sensory impairments.
-By visualizing these elements, architects can showcase how the environment is designed to cater to the needs of individuals with visual, hearing, or cognitive impairments, enhancing their overall experience and engagement with the space.
+Architectural rendering can effectively show multi-sensory elements incorporated into the design.
+This can include features such as visual cues, tactile surfaces, contrasting colours, and auditory aids that assist individuals with sensory impairments.
+By visualizing these elements, architects can showcase how the environment caters to the needs of individuals with visual, hearing, or cognitive impairments, enhancing their overall experience and engagement with the space.